how to sell your house

-Hiring a real-estate agent is usually a wise choice, as someone experienced in all of the intricacies of something as involved as selling the most expensive item you own can iron out complications a novice would never even think of.
-Still, some people prefer to try it on their own in order to save commission costs, which usually amount to 6 percent of the price of the house.
+Hiring a real-estate agent is typically a wise choice, as someone experienced in all the intricacies of something as involved as selling the most expensive item you own can iron out complications a novice would never even think of.
+Still, some people prefer to try it on their own in order to save commission costs, which often amount to 6 percent of the price of the house.
 Either way, there are some pieces of wisdom that ought to be taken into account.
 The agent will probably know these precautions, but it’s also good for the seller to be aware of them to, if nothing else, remind the agent as the process unfolds and to check to see that they are being attended to.

 Here are some important points to underscore, based on universal truths in the housing business, when laying out strategies for selling a home: